 Wesley Biblical Seminary is committed to making campus as accessible as possible for individuals with disabilities.
 Every reasonable and appropriate effort will be made to ensure that people who meet the academic and technical standards required for admission will be able to participate in all programs and services, regardless of disability.
 Our downstairs entrance, classroom, library, kitchen, and restroom facilities are accessible.
 Individuals with disabilities are entitled to reasonable and appropriate accommodations to make sure that they are receiving equal access to education.
 All students are responsible for their own transportation to and from the school, tutoring, therapy, personal aides, and all activities outside those directly pertaining to seminary classes and functions.

-It is the privilege of any disabled student to contact the Dean of Students’ office to advise the Dean of any special needs for support or service requisite for participation in the WBS classroom and community.
-The Dean will respond by written contract to the student outlining provisions for help.
-Upon satisfactory agreement, the student and Dean shall sign and file the contract with the business office, the faculty advisor, and the Dean of Students and Academic Dean’s office.
+It is the privilege of any disabled student to contact the EVP’s office to advise the administration of any special needs for support or service requisite for participation in the WBS classroom and community.
+The EVP will respond by written contract to the student outlining provisions for help.
+Upon satisfactory agreement, the student and EVP shall sign and file the contract with the business office, the faculty advisor, and the EVP and VPAA’s office.

 In the event a satisfactory contract cannot be negotiated, the president shall appoint a committee to work on a contract that satisfies the request.